epsil/gll/README.md

        (term "a")))
 ```

 This parser will enter an infinite regress because it repeatedly calls itself before consuming any input.
-To handle left-recursive grammars, we need to rethink the parser combinators.
+To handle left-recursive grammars, we need to reimagine the parser combinators.

 Continuation-passing style
 --------------------------

 So far, we have taken advantage of the fact that many grammars can be translated directly into a program.
-The program has a simple, hierarchical structure, with functions calling functions all the way down to the level of string matching.
+Such a program has a simple, hierarchical structure, with functions calling functions all the way down to the level of string matching.
 It returns either a single result, or no result at all.

 Not all grammars are this simple, however.
 Once we introduce recursion, there is not guarantee that the grammar will translate into a terminating program.
 Furthermore, grammars can be ambiguous: with several matching alternatives, a string can parsed in multiple, equally valid ways.
 For simplicity, our `alt` combinator only returned a single result (the first that matched).
 A more complete implementation would return the *set* of results.

 To address these issues, we will rewrite and express our parsers in a more flexible way: *continuation-passing style*.
 Instead of having our parsers return their results to the caller, they will pass them to a continuation.
 The continuation then carries on the parsing.
 All the parsers will have an additional argument for the continuation they are to pass their results to.
 The continuation itself is a function of one argument.
+(Racket actually has its own continuations, but we will use functions as continuations to make the implementation more portable.)

 Let us start by rewriting the `success` parser.
 Recall the original definition: